Updated: Apr 22, 2021

-When both the inputs are HIGH, only then the output is HIGH and for the rest of all the cases, the output is LOW.
-This can be more clear from the truth table below:A : (Input 1) B : (Input 2)O : (Output)
+The output of AND Gate is HIGH only when both the inputs are HIGH, and for the rest of all the cases, the output is LOW.
+This can be understood clearly from the truth table below:A : (Input 1) B : (Input 2)O : (Output)

 The Boolean expression of an AND Gate is, O = A * B.

 How to build AND Gate using transistors?